uwplse/scout/README.md

 ### Install Z3
 *** Make sure you have the Python virtual environment created above still activated.

-	Clone into the directory with scout, the structure should be:
+	Clone Z3 into the same directory as scout.

+	The structure should be:
 		GitHub/
 			scout
 			z3